The fort knox of coal mines!

 The colliery suffered badly during the recession of the late 1920s and early 1930s, but as the economy recovered in the years leading up to the Second World War, over £300,000 was invested in new plant, workshops and railway equipment, leading to record-breaking years in 1937-9.
 In the aftermath of the Second World War, the coal industry was nationalised, and the colliery saw significant modernisation.

 In 1974 it was decided that Whitfield coal could be more easily worked from Wolstanton Colliery and an underground roadway was driven to join the two pits.
 Chatterley Whitfield ceased production on 25th March 1977.

 In 1979 the site re-opened as the Chatterley Whitfield Mining Museum, with access to the underground workings via the Winstanley Shaft.
 Many of the surface buildings were renovated and machinery was restored in its original working condition to show in great realism the life and working conditions of local miners.
 At it's peak, it attracted 70,000 visitors a year.

 In May 1986, the nearby Wolstanton colliery was closed, from where water was pumped out of the workings.
 This lead to fears that the underground mining experience at Chatterley Whitfield would flood and there would be a build up of gas.
 A new experience was constructed using shallow workings and a railway cutting.
 This enabled underground tours to continue until the museum was put into liquidation in 1993 and subsequently closed on 9th August that year.

 So to some it all up.
 If you have a death wish then visit this site.
 Just kidding.
 Please be very careful in any urban exploration activities involving old sites!

-Text and photos are by Mountains_from_molehills.
-Click here to see all reports by Mountains_from_molehills.
+Text and photos are by derelictdiaries.
+Click here to see derelictdiaries's profile and other reports.